Cstannahill/FARM/design.md

-# Mintlify-Style Documentation Site Architecture

-Recreating the look-and-feel of **Mintlify's docs** requires a React/TypeScript app (here using Vite) styled with **Tailwind CSS** and the **Radix-based Shadcn UI** components.
-In practice, the docs site will be a SPA with an MDX-powered content area and a persistent navigation/sidebar.

-We should adopt Tailwind's design system extended by the Radix UI color palette and Shadcn UI components.
-Mintlify's own design guide explicitly follows **Radix UI** and **Tailwind CSS** principles for colors, spacing, and fonts.
-Our architecture will reflect this: a global Tailwind config (with Radix color scales and typography plugin), a common layout (header/sidebar/footer), and custom React components for all interactive UI elements (accordions, tabs, etc.).

-## Tech Stack and Tooling

-**Key Technologies:**

-- **React + TypeScript**: All pages and components are written in TypeScript/React for type safety and modularity
-- **Vite**: Fast bundler chosen to build the docs site, avoiding larger frameworks.
-MDX can be integrated via a plugin (like vite-plugin-mdx)
-- **Tailwind CSS**: Utility-first CSS framework to design the theme.
-Extended with Radix color palettes for consistency
-- **Shadcn UI / Radix UI**: Accessible components styled with Tailwind for UI widgets like Accordion, Tabs, Tooltip, etc.
-- **MDX**: Documentation pages are written in MDX, enabling custom React components within markdown

-> **Note**: Using Tailwind and Shadcn is explicitly suggested by the project's own notes: the FARM framework's docs plan states "*Styling – Tailwind + ShadCN installed*", confirming our stack choice.

-## Tailwind CSS Configuration and Styleguide

-### Tailwind Config (`tailwind.config.ts`)

-Define content paths to all `.tsx` and `.mdx` files.
-Extend the theme with **Radix color scales** (e.g. slate, gray, blue, etc.) as used by Radix UI.
-Include Shadcn's plugin if available (or manually add Radix colors):
+# Mintlify-Style DocuTailwind Config (`tailwind.config.ts`): Define content paths to all .tsx and .mdx files.
+Extend the theme with Radix color scales (e.g. slate, gray, blue, etc.) as used by Radix UI.
+Include Shadcn's plugin if available (or manually add Radix colors).
+For example:

 ```ts
 // tailwind.config.ts (excerpt)